CITY PULSE: The Studio That Creates Itself

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Canvas Gallery is hosting Hasnat Mehmood’s solo art exhibition titled ‘The Studio That Creates Itself, After Allen Ruppersberg’s The Novel That Writes Itself’ from January 1 (today) to January 10.
+The Canvas Gallery is hosting Hasnat Mehmood’s solo art exhibition titled ‘The Studio That Creates Itself, After Allen Ruppersberg’s The Novel That Writes Itself’ until January 10.
 Call 021-35861523 for more information.

 Talk on Qawwali